 Some attorneys work independently of other lawyers in their firms, meaning only one attorney reviews your divorce case.
 Other firms discuss cases like yours between attorneys in the firm, allowing your alimony attorney to gather several points of view and additional years of experience for your case.

-At Speaks Law Firm, we will be your advocate who speaks for you, standing by your side during this difficult time to assist you in moving forward with your family's future.
+At Speaks Law Firm, PC Family Law Division, we will be your advocate who speaks for you, standing by your side during this difficult time to assist you in moving forward with your family's future.
 Our skilled and experienced alimony attorneys will walk you through every step of the divorce process.
 We can assist you with any aspect of divorce and family law.
 Our firm is committed to defending our clients against bullies, including spouses.
 When you need an alimony attorney in Wilmington, North Carolina.